biosimulations/biosimulations/docs/src/users/finding-tools.md

 1. Determine the format and framework of your model, and identify the simulation type and algorithm that you would like to execute.
 1. Browse the [simulators](https://biosimulators.org/simulators) to identify a tool which can execute your project.

-BioSimulations provides a [utility](https://biosimulations.org/utils/suggest-simulator) to recommend a simulation tool for specific combinations of model formats, modeling frameworks, simulation types, and simulation algorithms.
+Alternatively, runBioSimulations provides a [utility](https://run.biosimulations.org/utils/suggest-simulator) to recommend a simulation tool for specific combinations of model formats, modeling frameworks, simulation types, and simulation algorithms.

 ## Programmatically retrieving information about simulation tools via the REST API